1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Institutions of Higher Education, including HBCUs, in partnership with NSF AI Research Institutes.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Institutions of Higher Education, including HBCUs, in partnership with NSF AI Research Institutes.
+Confirm the full requirements in the official notice before applying.

 AI-Augmented Learning for Individuals with Disabilities is sponsored by Institute of Education Sciences (IES) and National Science Foundation (NSF).
 This funding initiative encourages scientists to focus on research and development of AI-driven innovations to radically improve human learning and education for learners (birth through postsecondary) with or at risk for physical, cognitive, or social and behavioral disabilities.